AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - int
      - If nonzero, forces use of "bigtiff," a nonstandard extension that allows files to be more than 4 GB (default: 0).
-   * - ``oiio:ioproxy``
-     - ptr
-     - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for example by writing to memory rather than the file system.

 **TIFF compression modes**